Elvanos/webTemplate/README.md

     * srcFolderPath - folder for all the source files
     * specialInputPathJS - folder for all separate JS files you wish to add (script that dont fit in the main js object or libraries)
     * specialInputPathSass - folder for all separate JS files you dont wish to clump up with the main Rollup object output
+    * splitObjectDir - folder where "splitObject" task dumps all generated files and directories

 * settingsFileNames
     * srcFileSass - the name of the main source sass file